vbrisson/HabitatCorrectedNetwork/README.txt

 ***********

-HabitatCorrectedNetwork.py is a python module for calculating correlation matrices for network analysis that account for habitat filtering effects.
+HabitatCorrectedNetwork.py is a python module for calculating correlation matrices for microial correlation network analysis that account for habitat filtering effects.

 HabitatCorrectedNetwork.py is compatible with both Python2 and Python3.
 In addition to standard python libraries, it relies on the numpy,